MultiCraft/repixture/mods/rp_mobs/API.md

 `def` is a definition table with the following optional fields:

 * `description`: Short mob name used for display purposes
-* `drops`: Table of itemstrings to be dropped when the mob dies
+* `drops`: Table of itemstrings to be dropped when the mob dies as an adult (default: empty table)
+* `child_drops`: Table of itemstrings to be dropped when the mob dies as a child (default: empty table)
 * `decider(self)`: Function that is supposed to be called when the task queue is empty. `self` is the mob object.
 You can add new tasks here.